Best Non-CDL Hotshot Insurance (2026 Guide)

 Progressive Insurance

 Progressive Insurance is well known for its auto insurance policies.
 While you might not automatically think of the company for commercial insurance purposes, Progressive’s expertise extends beyond personal policies.
-Progressive provides all the trucking insurance you could possibly need to protect your business.
+Progressive provides reliable trucking insurance to protect your business.

 • Build out the insurance needed to cover your entire business